Brough Motorcycles: Post-War

 Georges first 90 Bore prototype HP 2122 was made mid 1919.

 George Brough and Bob Blay propped up the bar in a pub.
-George after a few beers is saying he really does not know what to call his new machine.
-Bob, who has recently acquired a W E Brough, chips in, ” I 've got one of your fathers Brough machines and yours is better than that, why not 'Brough Superior'.
+George, after a few beers, says he really does not know what to call his new machine.
+Bob, who has recently acquired a W E Brough, chips in,” I 've got one of your father's Brough machines, and yours is better than that, why not 'Brough Superior'.